vishnu1411/Oct25DallasHack/AI_Challenges/AI02-Agent/02-solution.md

 Why: Cosmos DB will store the "frequently bought together" recommendation data.

+### 2️⃣ Database and Container
-**2. Database and Container:** In the Cosmos DB account, under Data Explorer:
+In the Cosmos DB account, under Data Explorer:
 - Once the Cosmos DB account is ready, go to it in the Azure Portal.
 In the left menu, find Data Explorer.
 - Select the New Database from the drop down menu right above  **Home**.
 Name the database (for example, RetailData) and leave throughput as-is (we'll set it at the container level).
 Hit OK.
 - Select the new DB and right click on the DB and select **+ New Container**.